grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Constant-Arrival-Rate-Exercises.md

 What happened here?

 Remember the `preAllocatedVUs` setting we glossed over earlier?
-With this setting, we simply told k6 to start the test with 2 virtual users; after a few iterations, k6 was able to determine that it would **not** be able to achieve our desired iteration rate (50 iterations/s).
+With this setting, we told k6 to start the test with 2 virtual users.
+With such few allocated VUs, k6  could **not** achieve our desired iteration rate (50 iterations/s).

-This fact is evident by looking at the `iterations` value in the test summary; our test was only able to attain a rate of 13.61 iterations per second and we wanted 50.
+You can confirm this fact in the `iterations` value in the test summary; our test was attained a rate of only 13.61 iterations per second and we wanted 50.

 ### Adjusting preallocated virtual users

-Restating once again, the _Constant Arrival Rate_ executor is focused on the _iteration rate_ over a time frame. k6 aims to eliminate the need to be overly concerned about the actual number of users required to achieve such a rate.
-However, we still need to give our script enough VUs to achieve that rate.
+To restate, _Constant Arrival Rate_  focuses on the _iteration rate_. k6 aims to eliminate the need to be overly concerned about the actual number of users required to achieve such a rate.
+However, we still must give our script enough VUs to achieve that rate.

-From our example above, we have that our request duration or latency is, on average, 132.35ms, and the 95 percentile is around 165.43ms.
+In the preceding example, the request duration or latency is, on average, 132.35ms, and the 95 percentile is around 165.43ms.
 With just 2 VUs (`preAllocatedVUs`), in a very optimistic scenario, we cannot expect more than `2 VUs / 0.132 s = 15.15 iterations/s`.

 Playing a bit with the number of `preAllocatedVUs`, we can update your script to a higher value, e.g. 25.